AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_web.md

 ### Send attachment messages

-Attachment messages include voice, image, video, and file message.
+Attachment messages include voice, image, video, and file messages.
 When you send an attachment message, the attachment is uploaded to the Agora Chat server.
 - For voice, image, and video messages, the SDK automatically downloads the audio, image, or video thumbnail when they arrive.
 - For file messages, the SDK does not automatically download the attachment.
 You need to call APIs to download the file on the receiver's client.